gardener/documentation/hugo/content/050-tutorials/content/howto/prometheus/_index.md

 ---
 title: Using Prometheus and Grafana to monitor K8s
-description: "How to deploy and configure Prometheus and Grafana to scrape and monitor kubelet container metrics"
+description: "How to deploy and configure Prometheus and Grafana to collect and monitor kubelet container metrics"
 type: tutorial-page
 level: advanced
 index: 10